kthalmann/reactnd-project-readable/README.md

-# Readable API Server
+# Readable - Udacity React Nanodegree

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+This is my Readable Project for the React Nanodegree @ Udacity.

+It's a content and comment web app.
+Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also able to edit and delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+I used [PaperCSS](https://www.getpapercss.com/), a tiny CSS Framework for the UI.

+I forked the [repo with the server code](https://github.com/udacity/reactnd-project-readable-starter) and built my app using [create-react-app](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md)

-## Start Developing
+## Run

-To get started developing right away:

-* Install and start the API server
+* Install and start the API server from the root directory
     - `cd api-server`
     - `npm install`
     - `node server`

-* In another terminal window, use Create React App to scaffold out the front-end
-    - `create-react-app frontend`
+* Install and start the Frontend from the root directory
-    - `cd frontend`
+    - `cd app`
+    - `npm install`
     - `npm start`

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).